westonrobot/robotics101/lab_sessions/lab7/lab.md

 * Cyan
 * Magenta

+The colour_test_img.png image have what are known as "pure" colours, meaning they only have the component colours necessary to make that colour.

+However, images from the real world rarely so, having a mix of colours at different intensities but are still considered a specific colour.
+This can be the result of lighting, camera parameters, etc. We will use the colour_venn_diagram.jpg image as an example of this.

 1. **Task 3a**{: .label .label-blue}Create a python script called pure_color_extractor.py and include this script with your report.
 This script should
    1. Read the given colour_test_img.png image.